 Prior to COVID-19, our region was on the rise and tourism was a driver of that success.
-Visitor spending was up 10 straight years from 2009-19, supporting our hotels, businesses and experiences that our residents also enjoy.

-Since its founding in 1984, RACVB has worked tirelessly for decades-work that yielded an unprecedented 10-year run of growth in its tourism sector.
+Visitor spending yielded an unprecedented 10-year run of growth in Winnebago County's tourism sector.

 According to the Illinois Department of Commerce & Economic Opportunity, in 2019 the economic impact of the tourism sector in Winnebago County grew by 4.3 percent, outpacing the state growth average of 3.3 percent.
 During 2019, visitors spent more than \$409 million while visiting Winnebago County and directly supported the livelihood of 3,091 hardworking area residents with employment income of \$100 million.